EV-OD/nepaliDate/apidocs.md

 *   **Possible Error Responses**:
     *   `400 Bad Request`: Invalid year format.
     *   `401 Unauthorized`: Invalid or missing API Key.
     *   `404 Not Found`: Data not found for the specified BS year.
-The response will list available years.
+The response will list available years based on scraped data.

 ### 4.3.
 Get BS Month Data